-Button Button Name Description Connection Properties Opens the Modify Connection Properties dialog from which you can manually adjust bandwidth options (such as connection speed, color depth, and so forth).
-F Video Settings Opens the Video Settings dialog, allowing you to manually adjust video conversion parameters.
+Button Button Name Description , Connection Properties Opens the Modify Connection Properties dialog from which you can manually adjust bandwidth options (such as connection speed, color depth, and so forth). , Video Settings Opens the Video Settings dialog, allowing you to manually adjust video conversion parameters.
 Color Calibration Adjusts color settings to reduce excess color noise.
 Same as choosing Video > Color Calibrate.
 Note: Not available in KX II-101-V2.
-Target Screenshot Click to take a screenshot of the target server and save it to a file of your choosing. • Audio Opens a dialog that allows you to select from a list of audio devices connected to a client PC.
+E Target Screenshot Click to take a screenshot of the target server and save it to a file of your choosing. • Audio Opens a dialog that allows you to select from a list of audio devices connected to a client PC.
 Once audio devices have been connected to the target, select to disconnect the devices.

-Button Button Name Description Note: This feature is only available in KX II 2.4.0 or higher. \ Synchronize Mouse Dual-mouse mode forces the realignment of the target server mouse pointer with the mouse pointer.
+Button Button Name Description Note: This feature is available with the KX II 2.4.0 (and later).
+Note: This feature is not supported by the LX.
+N Synchronize Mouse Dual-mouse mode forces the realignment of the target server mouse pointer with the mouse pointer.
 Note: Not available in KX II-101-V2.
-Refresh Screen Forces a refresh of the video screen.
+2 Refresh Screen Forces a refresh of the video screen.
 Auto-sense Video Settings Forces a refresh of the video settings (resolution, refresh rate).
 Smart Card Opens a dialog that allows you to select from a list of smart card readers connected to a client PC.
-Note: This function is only available on the KSX II 2.3.0 or later, and the KX II 2.1.10 or later.
-DEL CA Send Ctrl+Alt+Del Sends a Ctrl+Alt+Del hot key combination to the target server.
-No. Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
+Note: This feature is available on the KSX II 2.3.0 (and later) and the KX II 2.1.10 (and later).
+Note: This feature is not supported by the LX.
+DEL C A Send Ctrl+Alt+Del Sends a Ctrl+Alt+Del hot key combination to the target server. \mathbf{k} Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
 Press Ctrl+Alt+O to exit this mode.
 Note: Not available in KX II-101-V2.
 Full Screen Mode Maximizes the screen real estate to view the target server desktop.
 Scaling Increases or reduces the target video size so you can view the entire contents of the target server window without using the scroll bar.